abueg/galaxy_ans_22.05/documentation/2024july_upgrade_to_galaxy24.1.md

 - `conda update conda` worked after that

 galaxy now running python 3.10 and conda 24.7 :snake:

+## 4) testing dockstore workflows
+- initial import of workflows gives error about subworkflow versions
+- received YAML of all tool versions in the workflows from delphine
+- used ephemeris to install that (after the python/conda update), looked fine
+- now testing workflows

 ## 5&6) cleaning job directory
 björn suggested either tmpreaper or tmpwatch, going to try out tmpwatch